-During Monitoring Year 2021-2022, DOT-HWYS plans to review existing water quality data from Oahu's receiving waters (i.e., surface water such as streams, estuaries, or marine shorelines) for select TMDL or high-priority watersheds, and utilize these data together with relevant storm water discharges water quality data on Oahu.
+During Monitoring Year 2021-2022, DOT-HWYS plans to review existing water quality data from Oahu's receiving waters (i.e., surface water such as streams, estuaries, or marine shorelines) for select TMDL or high-priority watersheds.
+Data collected will be used in conjugation with relevant water quality data collected during storm water discharges.
 DOT-HWYS will use the combination of data to assess impacts to receiving waters and specific water quality issues resulting from storm water discharges from the DOT-HWYS MS4, as well as to evaluate the long-term trends.
-DOT-HWYS will assess the overall health of receiving waters and watersheds by using the results of laboratory analyses from water quality samples collected from the MS4 to characterize the impact of DOT-HWYS discharges from the MS4 to receiving waters.
+DOT-HWYS proposes to assess the overall health of receiving waters and watersheds by using the results of laboratory analyses from water quality samples collected from the MS4 to characterize the impact of DOT-HWYS discharges from the MS4 to receiving waters.

 DOT-HWYS will continue to collaborate and communicate with regulatory agencies such as DOH and EPA, and will consider the locations of other agencies' stream monitoring sites while planning and reporting on DOT-HWYS storm water monitoring activities.
-The results of the assessment of DOT-HWYS impact to the overall health of the receiving waters, based on the chemical, physical, and biological impacts resulting from storm water discharges, will also help DOT-HWYS identify management measures proven to be effective or ineffective at reducing pollutants and flow, and will provide guidance for future planning and design of institutional and post-construction BMPs.
+The results of the assessment of DOT-HWYS impact to the overall health of the receiving waters, based on the chemical, physical, and biological impacts resulting from storm water discharges, will assist DOT-HWYS to identify management measures proven to be effective or ineffective at reducing pollutants and flow, and provide guidance for future planning and design of institutional and post-construction BMPs.

 This page intentionally left blank.